twpayne/chezmoi/README.md

     $ go get -u github.com/twpayne/chezmoi

-Start using it:

-    $ chezmoi init

-This creates a directory called `~/.chezmoi` with permissions 0600 where `chezmoi` will store its state.
-You should manage this directory with the version control system of your choice. `chezmoi` will ignore all files and directories beginning with a `.` in this directory.

 Manage an existing file with `chezmoi`:

     $ chezmoi add ~/.bashrc

-This copies `~/.bashrc` to `~/.chezmoi/dot_bashrc`.
+This will create a directory called `~/.chezmoi` with permissions 0600 where `chezmoi` will store its state, if it does not already exist, and copy `~/.bashrc` to `~/.chezmoi/dot_bashrc`.

+You should manage your `~/.chezmoi` directory with the version control system of your choice. `chezmoi` will ignore all files and directories beginning with a `.` in this directory, so directoties like `.git` and `.hg` will not pollute your home directory.

 Edit the desired state: